Bleeding after menopause

 What is bleeding after menopause?

-What can cause bleeding after menopause?
+What causes bleeding after menopause?

-- thickening of the lining of the uterus
+- thickening of the lining of the uterus (endometrial hyperplasia)

 - polyps (growths) on your cervix or uterus